Please Read

 To filter threatened species by characteristics and location: VBA Species Observations Tab > Filter Species

 While NatureKit does not visualise non-threatened species, it is possible to extract a list of all VBA species for an area: go to VBA Species Observations Tab > Download from all Observations.
-DataVic (link below) provides an explanation of attribute column names used in the extracted csv list.
+Datashare (link below) provides an explanation of attribute column names used in the extracted csv list.
 At the moment, NatureKit does not offer an option to view the distribution of non-threatened species.
-You can create your own distribution map in a GIS software using the datasets provided for download on DataVic.
+You can create your own distribution map in a GIS software using the datasets provided for download on Datashare.

 Please see the NatureKit user guide for further information on species observations tools.